MatthewFrench/Project-Fluffy-Pug-Command-Line/Readme.md

 TODO:
-	• Make it run all the tests and show average
-	• Make it draw all the output
 	• Make it more accurate
 	• Make it run on Windows
 	• Increase speed from 0.9 seconds to 0.05 seconds